There are many benefits of drinking enough water. But how much is enough? Here is the answer.

 How to know if you are drinking enough water?

-The colour of your urine also changes according to your health condition.
+The color of your urine also changes according to your health condition.
 Your urine can reflect some underlying health problems.
 Check out this guide to know more:

 Other signs that your body is hydrated: